RudrenduMahindar/search_engine_1/README.md

 # search_engine_1
-A mini search engine for searching research papers by using c++ and qt
+This is the initial version of c++ backend of the mini search engine project for searching research papers by using c++ and qt
+Here the search algorithm uses a trie